darenr/python-docker-run/README.md

 # python-docker-run
-Run a docker container and capture in python the stdout/stderr
+Run a docker container and capture in python the stdout/stderr from a Starlette asynch app.
+The server takes in a job spec and runs the job in a container and streams the container's output to the caller

 uses: https://github.com/docker/docker-py